-- Protect the existing very high retention value tree: Cork Oak (Quercus suber) - Protect the existing high retention value trees: - A mixture of Narrow-leaved Peppermint (Eucalyptus nicholii), Peppercorn Tree (Schinus areira), River Red Gum (Eucalyptus camaldulensis) and Yellow Gum (Eucalyptus leucoxylon) - 1 Planter boxes integrated into the tram interchange design - Planter boxes and existing trees integrated into Balaclava Station and the housing development interface - 3 New street trees along Marlborough Street - 4 Indigenous, evergreen trees and groundcover - 5 Deciduous trees and indigenous groundcover - Planter boxes integrated into the Nightingale Street public realm improvements - A median strip with low level indigenous plantings in the middle of Nightingale Street lighting and signage
+- Protect existing very high retention value tree Cork Oak (Quercus suber) - Protect existing high retention value trees including Narrow - leaved Pappermint (Eucalyptus nicholii), Peppercorn Tree (Schinus areira), River Red Gum (Eucalyptus camaldulensis) and Yellow Gum (Eucalyptus leucoxylon) - () Planter boxes integrated in tram interchange design - Planter boxes and existing trees entegrated withBalaclava Station and new housing development - (3) New street trees along Marlborough Street - (4) Indigenous, evergreen trees and groundcover.
+Additional planting to be selected from Sandbelt / Gippsland Plains Bioregion (for details refer to Appendix A) - 5 Community planting area.
+Additional planting to be selected from Sandbelt / Gippsland Plains Bioregion (for details refer to Appendix A)

+lighting and signage
-Provide well-considered and creative lighting throughout the area

-- > Employ a well-considered and creative lighting design to encourage night time activity, create a safe environment and emphasise key buildings - > Provide a mix of lighting types throughout the Masterplan precincts; including overhead street lamps, wall sconces, bollards, and lighting integrated into stairs, ramps and retaining walls - > Ensure that vehicle/pedestrian/bicycle conflict zones are well lit - > Use the light generated by surrounding businesses to add another visual dimension to the public realm - > Avoid unnecessary light pollution by employing an appropriately scaled lighting design throughout the Masterplan precincts.

-Provide signage to enhance legibility throughout the area

-- > Ensure that signage is consistent throughout the Masterplan precincts - > Concentrate signage at popular pedestrian nodes and landmarks - > Use materials, such as paving and tiles, to create implicit pedestrian wayfinding devices throughout the Masterplan precincts - > Incorporate graphics into ground and wall treatments to aid in wayfinding - > Remove redundant/misleading signage from Balaclava Walk and the surrounding - > Ensure that advertising signage makes a positive and innovative contribution to the urban environment.
+- 38 Provide well-considered and creative lighting throughout the area - > Employ a well-considered and creative lighting design to encourage night time activity, create a safe environment and emphasise key buildings - > Provide a mix of lighting types throughout the Masterplan precincts; including overhead street lamps, wall sconces, bollards, and lighting integrated into stairs, ramps and retaining walls - > Ensure that vehicle/pedestrian/bicycle conflict zones are well lit - > Use the light generated by surrounding businesses to add another visual dimension to the public realm - > Avoid unnecessary light pollution by employing an appropriately scaled lighting design throughout the Masterplan precincts. - Provide signage to enhance legibility throughout the area - > Ensure that signage is consistent throughout the Masterplan precincts - > Concentrate signage at popular pedestrian nodes and landmarks - Use materials, such as paving and tiles, to create implicit pedestrian wayfinding > devices throughout the Masterplan precincts - Incorporate graphics into ground and wall treatments to aid in wayfinding > - > Remove redundant/misleading signage from Balaclava Walk and the surrounding area - > Ensure that advertising signage makes a positive and innovative contribution to the urban environment.

-Provide a considered and playful lighting scheme between the housing development and new development to the immediate south of Carlisle Street Indicative section view of the lane running parallel to the south of Carlisle Street, looking west to Woodstock
+Provide a considered and playful lighting scheme between the housing development and new development to the immediate south of Carlisle Street

+Indicative section view of the lane running parallel to the south of Carlisle Street, looking west to Woodstock Street